Nsandomeno/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+The purpose of using sessions is two-fold:
+(1) - not have to make the user log back in if he returns to the site quickly (2) - Within one visit of the site, not have to make the user login for every restricted resource that is attempted to be accessed (and that the user is authorized for)

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt helps us protect the confidentiality of our user's passwords by hasing it before it is stored anywhere.
+Bcrypt also lets us compare the hash of the entered password at login to one stored in our database.

 - [ ] What does bcrypt do to slow down attackers?

+bcrypt makes it harder by for attackers to reverse hashes by hashing the password repeatly (a selected number of times)

 - [ ] What are the three parts of the JSON Web Token?

+The three parts of a JSON Web Token are: payload (data), options, and signature (secret validation)

 ## Minimum Viable Product